33 Things To Do with Los Angeles Babies Before They Turn 1

 18. Get baby’s first haircut

 This is an exciting rite of passage.
 There is nothing like trimming that first little curl.
-A Beverly Hills institution since 1971, Tipperary’s motto, hand-painted on a wood board decorated with daisies, is “Through these arches pass the most beautiful children in the world.”
-Back in the day, the walls were covered in whimsical murals and headshots; the floor was filled with baby toys, and the pinball was free.
-Tipperary is now on S. Robertson, still a kids’ salon, but with a hipper, more sophisticated vibe.
-Nowadays, of course, there are several places that specialize in first cuts, including various locations of The Yellow Balloon.
+A Beverly Hills institution since 1971, kids' salon Tipperary is on S. Robertson and has a hip, sophisticated vibe.
+Several places specialize in first cuts, including various locations of The Yellow Balloon.

 19. Take a trip to the firehouse